hazelcast/hazelcast-reference-manual/src/UnderstandingConfiguration.md

 Before configuring Hazelcast, please try to work with the default configuration to see if it works for you.
 This default configuration should be fine for most of the users.
 If not, you can consider to modify the configuration to be more suitable for your environment.

-## Config Pattern Matcher
+## Configuration Pattern Matcher

 You can give a custom strategy to match an item name to a configuration pattern.
-By default hazelcast uses a simplified wildcard matching.
+By default Hazelcast uses a simplified wildcard matching.
 See [Using Wildcards section](#using-wildcards) for this.
-A custom config pattern matcher can be given by using either member or client config objects.
+A custom configuration pattern matcher can be given by using either member or client `config` objects.
+Please see the following example snippet:

 ```java
 // Setting a custom config pattern matcher via member config object